 The CG recommends no further action.
 However, as part of the regular dialogue between the GNSO and GAC leadership as well as interaction between the GNSO Liaison to the GAC and the GAC Secretariat, the status of GAC early engagement in GNSO policy development is reviewed and discussed.
 Furthermore, the CG encourages PDP Working Groups to communicate to the GAC how its input has been considered and addressed, and encourages the GAC to strengthen its participation in the later stages of the PDP.

-Consider possible procedure for how to proceed in cases where GAC early input is in conflict with a GNSO proposal and a mutual agreement could not be reached
+Consider possible procedure for how to proceed in cases where GAC early input is in conflict with a GNSO proposal and a mutual agreement could not be reached.

 Observations: